jeffdaily/parasail/README.md

 There are over 1,000 functions within the parasail library.
 To make it easier to find the function you're looking for, the function names follow a naming convention.
 The following will use set notation {} to indicate a selection must be made and brackets [] to indicate an optional part of the name.

-`parasail_ {nw,sg,sw}_ [stats_] [{table,rowcol}_] {striped,scan,diag,blocked}_ [{sse2_128,sse4_128,avx2_256,knc_512}_] {8,16,32,64}`

-Here is a breakdown of each section of the name:
-  1. parasail_ -- prefix a.k.a. namespace
-  2. {nw,sg,sw}_ -- the class of alignment; global, semi-global, or local, respectively
-  3. [stats_] -- optionally if the additional statistics are requested
-  4. [{table,rowcol}_] -- optionally if the DP table or last row and column of DP table should be returned
+- Non-vectorized, reference implementations.
+  - Required, select one of global (nw), semi-global (sg), or local (sw) alignment.
+  - Optional return alignment statistics.
+  - Optional return DP table or last row/col.
+  - Optional use a prefix scan implementation.
+  - `parasail_ {nw,sg,sw} [_stats] [{_table,_rowcol}] [_scan]`
+- Non-vectorized, traceback-capable reference implementations.
+  - Required, select one of global (nw), semi-global (sg), or local (sw) alignment.
+  - Optional use a prefix scan implementation.
+  - `parasail_ {nw,sg,sw} _trace [_scan]`
+- Vectorized.
+  - Required, select one of global (nw), semi-global (sg), or local (sw) alignment.
+  - Optional return alignment statistics.
+  - Optional return DP table or last row/col.
+  - Required, select vectorization strategy -- striped is a good place to start, but scan is often faster for global alignment.
+  - Optional, select vector instruction set.
+Otherwise, best will be chosen for you.
+  - Required, select solution width. 'sat' will attempt 8-bit solution but if overflow is detected it will then perform the 16-bit operation.
+Can be faster in some cases, though 16-bit is often sufficient.
+  - `parasail_ {nw,sg,sw} [_stats] [{_table,_rowcol}] {_striped,_scan,_diag} [{_sse2_128,_sse4_128,_avx2_256,_knc_512,_altivec_128}] {_8,_16,_32,_64,_sat}`
+- Vectorized, traceback-capable.
+  - Required, select one of global (nw), semi-global (sg), or local (sw) alignment.
-  5. {striped,scan,diag,blocked} -- the vectorized approach; striped is always a good choice
+  - Required, select vectorization strategy -- striped is a good place to start, but scan is often faster for global alignment.
-  6. [{sse2_128,sse4_128,avx2_256,knc_512}_] -- optionally the instruction set and vector width
-  7. {8,16,32,64,sat} -- the integer width of the solution, a.k.a. the vector element widths; knc only supports _32; 16 is often a good choice; 'sat' is short for 'saturation check' -- the 8-bit solution is attempted and if the score overflows (saturates), the 16-bit solution is then attempted.
-In some cases this is faster than simply running the 16-bit solution.
+  - Optional, select vector instruction set.
+Otherwise, best will be chosen for you.
+  - Required, select solution width. 'sat' will attempt 8-bit solution but if overflow is detected it will then perform the 16-bit operation.
+Can be faster in some cases, though 16-bit is often sufficient.
+  - `parasail_ {nw,sg,sw} _trace {_striped,_scan,_diag} [{_sse2_128,_sse4_128,_avx2_256,_knc_512,_altivec_128}] {_8,_16,_32,_64,_sat}`

 For example:

-- `parasail_nw_stats_striped_sse41_128_16` would use Needleman-Wunsch, with alignment statistics, using striped vectors for sse41 16-bit integers.
+- `parasail_nw_stats_striped_sse41_128_16` is Needleman-Wunsch global alignment, with alignment statistics, using striped vectors for sse41 16-bit integers.
-- `parasail_sg` would use semi-global, no alignment statistics, no vectorized code (i.e. serial).
+- `parasail_sg` is semi-global, without alignment statistics, without vectorized code (i.e. serial).
-- `parasail_sw_scan_avx2_256_8` would use Smith-Waterman, no alignment statistics, using prefix scan vectors for avx2 8-bit integers.
+- `parasail_sw_scan_avx2_256_8` is Smith-Waterman local alignment, without alignment statistics, and uses prefix scan vectors for avx2 8-bit integers.
-- `parasail_nw_stats_striped_16` would use Needleman-Wunsch, with alignment statistics, using striped vectors, dispatching to the best CPU, and 16-bit integers.
+- `parasail_nw_stats_scan_16` is Needleman-Wunsch global alignment, with alignment statistics, uses prefix scan vectors, dispatches to the best CPU instruction set, and uses 16-bit integers.
-- `parasail_sw_scan_8` would use Smith-Waterman, no alignment statistics, using prefix scan vectors, dispatching to the best CPU, for 8-bit integers.
-- `parasail_sg_rowcol_striped_16` would use semi-global, no alignment statistics, output the last row and column of the DP table, using striped vectors, dispatching to the best CPU, for 16-bit integers.
+- `parasail_sg_rowcol_striped_16` is semi-global alignment, without alignment statistics, outputs the last row and column of the DP table, uses striped vectors, dispatches to the best CPU instruction set, for 16-bit integers.

-Note: The blocked vector implementations only exist for SSE4.1 16-bit and 32-bit integer elements.
-They are not well tested and only exist as a reference implementation of this particular vectorization strategy.
+- `parasail_sw_trace_striped_sat` uses local alignment, is traceback-capable, dispatches to the best CPU instruction set, and attempts the 8-bit solution before trying the 16-bit solution.

 Note: The dispatcher for the KNC instruction set will always dispatch to the 32-bit integer element implementation since it is the only one supported on that platform.